ggeoffrey/Choregraphie/README-Server.md

 The client source code (TypeScript files) stands in the ./private folder.

-The ./public folder is widly accessible via any browser.
+The ./public folder is widely accessible via any browser.
 Place statics files you want to serve in ./public .
 Other folders *are not* accessible.

 # Tools